 It all starts with the creation of a data management plan (DMP), a structured document or template that helps you consider all aspects already at the beginning of your project.
 More and more funders are asking for a DMP or information about your data management and requiring you to organize your data FAIR (findable, accessible, interoperable, resuable).
 This is why RDM is important even if you do not want to choose to or cannot make your data publicly availbale, i.e., open.

-We offer workshops in research data management.
-The working group on research data management (AG Forschungsdatenmanagement) offers individual support.
+We offer workshops in research data management in cooperation with the working group on research data management (AG Forschungsdatenmanagement).
+For individual support please contact firstname.lastname@example.org.